gerbssusd/20251121/slides.md

 # Context — Conspiracy / Guilt by Association

-Claims that the CDC is being "weaponized" to promote RFK Jr.’s views.
+Claims that the CDC is being “weaponized” to promote RFK Jr.’s anti-vaccine views.

 <!-- Slide 18 -->